Catharsis: Attempts to avoid passive catharsis

 There have been, for political or aesthetic reasons, deliberate attempts made to subvert the effect of catharsis in theatre.

 For example, Bertolt Brecht viewed catharsis as a pap (pabulum) for the bourgeois theatre audience, and designed dramas which left significant emotions unresolved, intending to force social action upon the audience.
 Brecht then identified the concept of catharsis with the notion of identification of the spectator, meaning a complete adhesion of the viewer to the dramatic actions and characters.
 Brecht reasoned that the absence of a cathartic resolution would require the audience to take political action in the real world, in order to fill the emotional gap they had experienced vicariously.
 This technique can be seen as early as his agit-prop play The Measures Taken, and is mostly the source of his invention of an epic theatre, based on a distancing effect (Verfremdungseffekt) between the viewer and the representation or portrayal of characters.

 Brazilian dramatist Augusto Boal, inventor of the Theater of the Oppressed, which seeks to eliminate the distinction between spectator and actor, also considers this kind of catharsis "something very harmful".
-“In me, too, and in everyone else, there is the power to change.
+"In me, too, and in everyone else, there is the power to change.
 I want to release and develop these skills.
-The bourgeois theater oppresses them.”
+The bourgeois theater oppresses them."

 Active and conversational psychological

 Psychoanalysis

 Jakob Bernays was a German philosopher who wrote books about Aristotle's views of drama in 1857 and 1880.
-These prompted a lot of writing about catharsis in the German speaking world.
+These prompted a lot of writing about catharsis in the German-speaking world.

 In this environment, Austrian psychiatrist Josef Breuer developed a cathartic method of treatment using hypnosis for persons who have intensive hysteria in the early 1890s.
 While under hypnosis, Breuer's patients were able to recall traumatic experiences, and through the process of expressing the original emotions that had been repressed and forgotten (and had formed neuroses), they were relieved of their neurotic hysteria symptoms.
 Breuer became a mentor to fellow Austrian psychiatrist Sigmund Freud (who was married to Bernays' niece).
 Breuer and Freud released the book Studies on Hysteria in 1895.
-This book explained the cathartic method to the world, and was the first published work about psychoanalysis.The injured person's reaction to the trauma only exercises a completely 'cathartic' effect if it is an adequate reaction as, for instance, revenge.
-But language serves as a substitute for action; by its help, an affect can be 'abreacted' almost as effectively.As Freud developed psychoanalysis, catharsis remained a central part of it.
+This book explained the cathartic method to the world, and was the first published work about psychoanalysis.

+The injured person's reaction to the trauma only exercises a completely 'cathartic' effect if it is an adequate reaction as, for instance, revenge.
+But language serves as a substitute for action; by its help, an affect can be 'abreacted' almost as effectively.

+As Freud developed psychoanalysis, catharsis remained a central part of it.
 After trying hypnotherapy and finding it wanting, Freud replaced it with free association.
-Catharsis has remained an important part of "talking therapies" ever since.

 The term cathexis has also been adopted by modern psychotherapy, particularly Freudian psychoanalysis, to describe the act of experiencing the deep emotions associated with events in the individual's past which had originally been repressed or ignored, and had never been adequately addressed or experienced.